-Recently, significant research has been performed on the development of nonlinear analysis tools for computing regions of attraction, reachability sets, input-output gains, and robustness with respect to uncertainty for nonlinear polynomial systems [2-11].
-These tools make use of polynomial sum-of-squares (SOS) optimization [11] and hence they can only be applied to systems whose dynamics are described by polynomial vector fields.
+Recently, significant research has been performed on the development of nonlinear analysis tools for computing regions of attraction, reachability sets, input-output gains, and robustness with respect to uncertainty for nonlinear polynomial systems.^{4-13} These tools make use of polynomial sum-of-squares optimization13 and hence they can only be applied to systems whose dynamics are described by polynomial vector fields.
 These techniques offer great potential to complement the linear analyses and nonlinear simulations that are typically used in the flight control validation process.

-The main objective of this paper is to use nonlinear region-ofattraction (ROA) analyses and Monte Carlo simulations to assess the robustness properties of two F/A-18 flight control laws.
-ROA analysis for nonlinear systems provides a guaranteed stability region using Lyapunov theory and SOS optimization [2-4,11,12].
-The ROA analysis complements the use of Monte Carlo simulations.
-SOS stability analysis has previously been applied to simple examples [2- 4,11,12].
-This paper presents the first successful application of these techniques to a flight control problem of realistic complexity.
+The main objective of this paper is to use Monte Carlo simulations and nonlinear region of attraction analyses to assess the robustness properties of the two F/A-18 flight control laws.
+Region of attraction (ROA) analysis for nonlinear systems provides a guaranteed stability region using Lyapunov theory and sum-of-squares optimization.^{4-6,13,14} The ROA analysis complements the use of Monte Carlo simulations.
+Sum-of-squares stability analysis has previously been applied to simple examples.^{4-6,13,14} This paper presents the first successful application of these techniques to an actual industrial flight control problem.
+The falling leaf motion is due to nonlinearities in the aircraft dynamics and cannot be replicated with linear models.
+Thus analysis of the F/A-18 control laws is a particularly interesting example for the application of nonlinear robustness analysis techniques.